John Williams (Tennessee politician): Military activities (1812–1815)

-In late 1812, at the outbreak of the War of 1812, Williams raised a small company of some 200 to 250 volunteers, primarily from Tennessee and Georgia, with the intention of invading Florida and attacking the Seminole tribe.
-Williams and other leaders on the frontier suspected that Spain would eventually join the British side in the war, and would encourage the Seminoles to attack frontier settlements in southern Georgia.
-Williams and his volunteers invaded Florida in early February 1813, and destroyed several Seminole villages, burning over 300 houses, and stealing a large number of horses and other livestock.
-After reporting that the Seminole country was "completely in waste," Williams returned to East Tennessee, and his volunteers were mustered out shortly afterward.
+Raiding Seminole Villages

+In December 1812, John Williams assembled 240 Tennessee mounted volunteers with 220 Georgia troops led by Rifleman Colonel Thomas Adams Smith to conduct a raid on the Seminoles who were reported to be allegedly planning attacks on Americans as allies of the British and Spanish.
+The combined American militia force marched on Payne's Town on February 8, 1813.
+The Americans engaged the Seminole warriors for several hours before driving them off.
+The Americans set their base of operations.
+The Americans conducted raids on nearby villages destroying homes and crops.
+The Americans killed 20 Seminole warriors, burned 386 houses, destroyed 2,000 bushels of corn, and destroyed 2,000 deerskins.
+The Americans took 300 horses, 400 head of cattle, and 9 Seminoles/Africans as prisoners.
+John Williams and Thomas Adams Smith with their combined raiding force then withdrew back to friendly lines on February 24, 1813."

+Recruiting Troops for the Creek War

 In June 1813, Williams was commissioned in the U.S. Army as a colonel, and ordered to recruit and organize the 39th U.S. Infantry for the purpose of engaging the hostile Red Stick Creeks.
 Within a few weeks, Williams had managed to recruit and partially equip 600 troops.
 In early 1814, Williams and the 39th were placed under the command of Andrew Jackson, who was preparing an expedition against the Red Sticks in Alabama.

+Battle of Horseshoe Bend

 On March 27, Jackson attacked the Red Stick camp on the Tallapoosa River, initiating the Battle of Horseshoe Bend.
 At the height of this battle, Williams and the 39th, which comprised Jackson's main line, charged and captured the log barricade with which the Creeks had fortified the riverbend, forcing the Creeks to flee.
 In his report on the battle, Jackson commended the actions of Williams and several other officers of the 39th.
 Soldiers who fought under Williams at this battle included future Missouri senator Thomas Hart Benton and future Tennessee and Texas governor, Sam Houston.

+Handling Weapons Logistics in Washington, D.C.

 Following the Battle of Horseshoe Bend, Williams went to Washington, D.C., to raise money for the 39th, and gradually acquired a sizable cache of weapons.
 Throughout 1814, Williams and Jackson bickered over these weapons, with Jackson demanding that Williams give them to a militia company in Tennessee, and Williams arguing that federal arms could not be distributed to militia companies.
 Jackson questioned Williams' loyalty, and Williams questioned Jackson's authority.